elunna/nerfhack-changelog/README.md

   * Starting the silver short sword unlocks expert skill in short sword and skilled for long sword
   * Starting the whip unlocks expert skill in whip and master skill in martial arts
   * Starting the silver spear unlocks expert skill in spear
-* If you start with the crossbow, you start with more bolts.
+* If you start with the crossbow, you start with more bolts than in SLASH'EM and the crossbow is now +3.

 **Skill adjustments for undead slayers (from SLASH'EM):**